Aakash2408/Rock-Paper-Scissor.github.io./README.md

 - https://aakash2408.github.io/Rock-Paper-Scissor.github.io./

 Rule for the game:
-- In this  game,palyer 1 will be playing against computer .
+- In this  game,palyer1 will be playing against computer .
-- Choose any of the 3 and computer will choose one ,result will be shown directly after comparing each other.
+- Choose any of the 3 options and computer will choose one ,result will be shown directly after comparing each other.
 - If you choose rock then you can win  only if computer has choosen scissors,
 - If you choose paper then you can win only  if computer has choosen rock
 - If you has choose scissors then you can win only if coomputer has choosen paper
 - Score will update after every click.
-- click on Restart if you want to restart the game,score will be set to 0:0 again.
+- click on Restart button if you want to restart the game,score will be set to 0:0 again.